MesfinD/HPC/_episodes/040-scheduler.md

 at the terminal the output comes straight back to you, but a job cannot do this as you may not even be logged in when the job runs.

-By default, each PBS job creates two files based on the job script name; one with `.o` and the job ID appended and one with `.e` and the job ID appended.
+By default, each SLURM job creates two files based on the job script name; one with `.o` and the job ID appended and one with `.e` and the job ID appended.
 For the job we submitted above, with the script called `example-job.sh` and the job ID `319011`, PBS will create the files: